Trump, Leading Democrats Fault Each Other As Partial Shutdown Heads Into 2019

 So far, neither side has been willing to negotiate, leaving roughly 25 percent of the government without funding.
 Democrats say they have been willing to negotiate with the White House on more money for border security, but they do not trust that Trump will accept any agreement.

-House Minority Leader Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., say they are getting conflicting guidance from White House aides.
+Pelosi and Senate Minority Leader Chuck Schumer, D-N.Y., have said they are getting conflicting guidance from White House aides.

-"Different people from the same White House are saying different things about what the president would accept or not accept to end his Trump Shutdown, making it impossible to know where they stand at any given moment," Schumer and Pelosi said in a statement released on Christmas Eve.
+"Different people from the same White House are saying different things about what the president would accept or not accept to end his Trump Shutdown, making it impossible to know where they stand at any given moment," the two leading Democrats said in a statement released on Christmas Eve.
 "The president wanted the shutdown, but he seems not to know how to get himself out of it."

-Trump insists Democrats are to blame, despite an earlier statement that he would personally take credit for a shutdown if one were to occur.
-He went on to claim without evidence that most of the workers who are being harmed by loss of wages in the shutdown vote for Democrats.
+But Trump insists Democrats are to blame, despite an earlier statement that he would personally take credit for a shutdown if one were to occur.
+In another tweet, he went on to claim without evidence that most of the workers who are being harmed by loss of wages in the shutdown vote for Democrats.

 Have the Democrats finally realized that we desperately need Border Security and a Wall on the Southern Border.
 Need to stop Drugs, Human Trafficking,Gang Members & Criminals from coming into our Country.
 Do the Dems realize that most of the people not getting paid are Democrats?— Donald J. Trump (@realDonaldTrump) December 27, 2018